-It was also noted that the Australian Government announced the previous week that it would invest A\$217m in economic enabling infrastructure and upgrades to remote roads in the Northern Territory.
-These upgrades will provide quality infrastructure to support gas development and other industries in and around the Beetaloo Sub-basin.
+It was also noted on the 19 January 2021 that the Australian Government announced the previous week that it would invest A\$217m in economic enabling infrastructure and upgrades to remote roads in the Northern Territory.
+These upgrades will provide quality infrastructure to support gas development and other industries in and around the

+Beetaloo Sub-basin.
 This is in addition to the A\$50m being provided by the Australian Government to accelerate exploration activity in the Beetaloo announced last December.